-Lorinda B. Camparo

-Charles T. Hill

-Lucy A. O'Connor, Emerita

-Karen Redwine

-Ayesha Shaikh

-David B. Volckmann, Chair

-sychologists are concerned with advancing knowledge of behavior and experience.
-Psychology courses provide background in the social, cultural, developmental, mental, emotional, and biological bases of behavior.
-The primary goal of the psychology curriculum is to enable students to think like psychologists, that is, to study behavior and experience from a psychological perspective.
-Achieving this goal requires critical thinking and communication skills as well as knowledge of psychological theories and research methods.
-It also requires understanding relationships between psychology and other disciplines.
-In addition, the psychology faculty is concerned with individual development, including self-awareness and understanding others of diverse backgrounds.
-Coordinated programs across the entire psychology curriculum focus on writing, research, and diversity.
-There also are opportunities for independent scholarship and collaborative research with faculty.
-Students are broadly prepared for graduate studies and for fields of employment that apply methods and principles of psychology.
-Previous majors have pursued a wide range of careers including social services, medicine, business, education, the arts, international relations, and law, as well as specific branches of psychology.

-GUIDELINES FOR A MAJOR IN PSYCHOLOGY

-Those planning to major in Psychology must consult with a Psychology advisor to ensure timely completion of requirements.
+Lorinda B. Camparo Charles T. Hill Karen E. Redwine Christina L. Scott Ayesha Shaikh, Chair hy do people act the way they do?
+Psychology is an academic and applied science that examines behavior using various research methods.
+Psychology courses at Whittier College provide background in the social, cultural, developmental, emotional, cognitive, mental, and biological bases of behavior.
+The primary goal of Whittier's psychology curriculum is to enable students to think like psychologists.
+Achieving this goal requires development of critical thinking and communication skills as well as thorough knowledge of psychological theories and research methods.
+Coordinated programs across the psychology curriculum emphasize writing, research, and diversity.
+In addition, the psychology department promotes personal development, including clarification of one's values, self-awareness, understanding others of diverse backgrounds, and career planning through course work and participation in Psychology Club and Psi Chi Honor Society activities.
+Psychology majors may also engage in collaborative research with faculty, attend and present research at professional conferences, and participate in field work to gain practical experience in applying psychology.
+Majors are broadly prepared for graduate studies and for fields of employment that apply methods and principles of psychology.
+Previous majors have pursued a wide range of careers in specific branches of psychology as well as social services, medicine, business, education, the arts, international relations, and law.
+GUIDELINES FOR A MAJOR IN PSYCHOLOGY Those planning to major in Psychology must consult with a Psychology advisor to ensure timely completion of requirements.
 A minimum of 36 credits, including: